yusuf-eren/openai-agents-js/README.md

 Final output is determined by:

-1. If you set an `outputType` on the agent, the final output is when the LLM returns something of that type.
+1. If you set an `output_type` on the agent, the final output is when the LLM returns something of that type.
-2. If there's no `outputType`, then the first LLM response without any tool calls or handoffs is considered as the final output.
+2. If there's no `output_type`, then the first LLM response without any tool calls or handoffs is considered as the final output.

-## Contributing
+## Common agent patterns

-This is an open-source project developed by the community.
-Contributions are welcome and appreciated!
-Here's how you can help:

-1. Report bugs and issues
-2. Suggest new features
-3. Improve documentation
-4. Submit pull requests
-5. Share your use cases and examples

-To contribute:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-Please ensure your code follows the project's coding standards and includes appropriate tests.
+The Agents SDK is designed to be highly flexible, allowing you to model a wide range of LLM workflows including deterministic flows, iterative loops, and more.
+See examples in the `examples` directory.

-## Development Status
+## Tracing

-- ✅ Core agent functionality
-- ✅ Tool support
-- ✅ Handoffs
-- ✅ Model settings
-- 🔄 Tracing (in development)
-- 🔄 Advanced examples (in development)
-- 🔄 Logging structure (to be refined)
+The Agents SDK automatically traces your agent runs, making it easy to track and debug the behavior of your agents.
+Tracing is extensible by design, supporting custom spans and a wide variety of external destinations.

 ## Development